Important Long Term Disability Terms and Definitions

-Whether you are applying for Long-Term Disability (LTD) or Canadian Pension Plan- Disability (CPP-D) benefits, there is an overwhelming amount of technical jargon used by both private insurance companies and the government.
-Whether you are handling your application yourself or using the help of a lawyer, these keywords will be critical to understand.
+Whether you are applying for Long-Term Disability (LTD) or Canadian Pension Plan-Disability (CPP-D) benefits, there is an overwhelming amount of technical jargon used by both private insurance companies and the government.
+Whether you are handling your application yourself or with the help of a lawyer, these keywords will be critical to understand.

 For the complete glossary of key terms, you can order the free book “The Must-Read Guide to Winning Disability Insurance Benefits” written by Jeff Mitchell; a disability and personal injury lawyer.
 Along with a complete glossary, this book offers a step-by-step strategy to apply and win your disability benefits.